-Proper self-care is important for physical health and mental well-being after an abortion.
+Proper self-care is important for physical health and mental well-being.
+Practicing physical and emotional care may help with healing after an abortion.

 According to one analysis, it is likely that about

 When performed by a medical professional, abortion is a safe procedure and carries few risks.
 However, people should be aware of what to expect afterward — both physically and mentally.

 This article discusses what to expect after having an abortion, how to care for oneself, and when to contact a doctor.